onevcat/UniWebView-Docs/docs/api/uniwebviewmessage.md

       <div class='warning custom-block'>
   <p class="custom-block-title">NOTICE</p>
   <p>
-        Both the key and valud will be url decoded from the original url.
+        Both the key and value will be url decoded from the original url.
   </p>
 </div>
       <div class='example'>